Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 Checking into a hotel is fairly straightforward, but you do need to come prepared with a few documents:

-• Reservation confirmation: It’s usually sufficient to give a hotel your last name so they can look your reservation up, but it’s not a bad idea to have your reservation confirmation on hand just in case.
+- Reservation confirmation: It’s usually sufficient to give a hotel your last name so they can look your reservation up.
+But it’s not a bad idea to have your reservation confirmation on hand just in case.

-How to get free hotel rooms upgrades
+How to get free hotel room upgrades

 When checking into your hotel, you can ask about getting a room upgrade.
 Just like an early check-in request, this isn’t guaranteed and depends on availability.
 However, several approaches can increase your odds, including mentioning that you’re celebrating a special occasion and being polite to the front desk.
 One of the best ways to get a free room upgrade is to note any hotel or credit card status that offers room upgrades as a perk.

 While not always successful, it never hurts to try these tips to attempt to get an early check-in to make the most of your trip.
+If you found this helpful, you might also appreciate the expert guides on finding cheap luxury hotel and how to interpret hotel reviews.

 FAQs